dafny-lang/dafny/Docs/StyleGuide/Style-Guide.md

     }
 }
 ```
-### Whitespaces
+### Whitespace

 Avoid unnecessary whitespaces inside expressions.

 #### Type Declaration
-Type declaration should have a form of `variableName: variableType`.
+A type declaration should have a form of `variableName: variableType`.
 ```dafny
 // YES
 var i: int := 1;